Catch-Up Contributions

-Saving enough money for a comfortable retirement is probably one of your main financial goals.
-But, with so many other demands on your money, it’s easy to get off track.
+Saving enough money for a comfortable retirement is likely one of your primary financial goals.
+However, with so many demands on your finances, it’s easy to get off track.
+If you’re 50 or older and want to make up for lost time, tax laws allow you to ‘catch up’ on your retirement savings.

 You can contribute extra amounts to an employer-sponsored retirement savings plan and/or an individual retirement account (IRA).